 What Are My Rights After a Failed Drug Test?

-If a drug test reveals the presence of illegal substances in your system, this doesn’t necessarily mean your claim will be denied.
-The law states that a “rebuttable presumption” arises that the accident was caused by the use of an illegal substance, and the burden falls on the claimant to prove otherwise.
+If a drug test reveals the presence of illegal substances in your system, this doesn’t necessarily mean you can't successfully pursue a workers' compensation claim.
+However, a positive test creates in a “rebuttable presumption” that the accident was caused by the use of an illegal substance, and the burden falls on the claimant to prove otherwise.

 After a failed drug test, the burden of proof is placed on the injured worker to demonstrate that the accident and resulting injuries were not caused by the drugs or alcohol in that person's system.
 How easy this is to accomplish depends greatly on the circumstances surrounding your injuries.
 For example, if you were stacking packages at United Parcel Service or FedEx and suffered a broken arm and a concussion after you were hit by a coworker who lost control of a forklift, this injury obviously has nothing to do with your substance use.
 However, if you were the one driving the forklift, you’d need to prove that you lost control due to a factor other than drug-related impairment.